 That super tactical, slow-moving combat mini-game also isn't really very tense or exciting, ironically, in almost every version of D&D. Nor is it very tactically interesting, except in the context of the game rules, which bear very little relationship to anything that feels realistic about actual fighting.
 Not that I'm an expert or anything.
 I have two sons who do MMA, and I did a fair bit of fencing (the sport, with the white suits and mesh facemasks, not HEMA or anything) but even so.
 It doesn't take a genius to understand that the rules of D&D combat encourage tactics, because they're successful in the game, that have little to do with real life.
 Plus, they're kind of repetitive and boring after a while.

 This is exactly why I have a weird fascination with the OSR.
 Not that I stand with or for many of the principles of OSR play, but because they've embraced, to a greater or lesser degree, two principles that are super important to my play: 1) DIY.
 If the rules aren't working for you, replace them with some that do.
 My embrace of Lovecraftian vs. Vancian magic was the single biggest change that could make an OSR-style game actually work for me but it requires some pretty significant house-ruling to the nature of spellcasting, and 2) rulings, not rules, and a rules-light structure, but one still based on a D&D chassis.
 It's curious to me that in the 90s and 00s, indie-games were rules-light and often positioned themselves in contrast to D&D and D&D-like games, yet with the OSR, the two have come together.
 And frankly, I like the D&D-like chassis.
-Doing all kinds of things differently for the same of being different is kind of obnoxious.
+Doing all kinds of things differently for the sake of being different is kind of obnoxious.
 (As an aside, I'm kind of gratified and maybe even vindicated to see that rules that are much less Vancian and much more Lovecraftian are really gaining steam in the OSR.
 By which I mean mostly the roll to cast and some kind of mishap table for failures.
 My own rules are even more Lovecraftian than that, particularly in how you acquire spells, but that's OK.)

 That said, I've rambled about the OSR many times before, and determined that although I actually have a game that's more or less compatible with modules, spells, monsters, etc. from OSR sources, that's just a coincidence.
 My game is based on 3.5, but codified in exactly how to ignore most of the rules and just keep the underlying structure of it.
 In this respect, it's most similar to Microlite, or m20.
 Which isn't surprising, since earlier versions of the game were literally Microlite variants.
 And I was gradually drawn into the concepts of Lovecraftian magic from other compatible magic systems, particularly the spells in the d20 Call of Cthulhu book and the Incantations from the Urban Arcana book in the d20 Modern line.
 DIY doesn't have to mean innovative creation; it can also—and often does—mean creative kit-bashing more than scratch-building.
 To use modeling terms.
 Another hobby that I never quite had but had an interest in for a long time.